For Ukrainians2026-03-19T13:53:51+01:00

 We kindly refer you to official information from the German authorities for legally binding advice.
 The information below is a general explanation and does not replace individual legal assessment.

-If you currently hold Temporary Protection or another residence permit in Poland (or any other EU country), you cannot automatically receive a German residence permit at the same time.
+If you currently hold Temporary Protection or another residence permit in Poland (or any other EU country), you cannot receive Temporary Protection in Germany anymore.

 Under current EU and German regulations:

-Temporary Protection can be held in only one EU country at a time
+Temporary Protection can be held only in one EU country

 Holding Temporary Protection in Poland generally prevents participation in Re:Match

-Re:Match can only involve participants who do not have Temporary Protection in any EU country at the time of participation.
+Re:Match can only involve participants who do not hold or have previously held Temporary Protection in any EU country.

-Eligibility is assessed step by step and depends on the applicable legal framework.
+Eligibility is assessed step by step and depends on the applicable legal framework – check your eligibility here.

 The transport will be booked and paid for by Re:Match.

-After you have received and confirmed a match with a German city, the Re:Match project team in Germany and Poland begin coordinating the travel details for your relocation.
+After you have received and confirmed a match with a German city, the Re:Match project team will begin coordinating the travel details for your relocation.

 The details and modes of travel will depend on where you are located, size of your family and number of people going to each city.
 For the move, we will organize your transport and provide you with all necessary information in sufficient time.
-Most likely, you will travel via commercial or private bus.
+Most likely, you will travel via commercial or private bus and trains.

 It usually takes about 2-3 weeks between your confirmation of the match and the journey.